jaswon/osu-dreamer/README.md

 Setup from this point is pretty simple, navigate into the osu-dreamer directory and then into the **shell_scripts** folder, this is where all the batch scripts are stored.

-First, you will need to run "!
-Install.bat", this will install osu-dreamer and all of its dependencies.
+First, you will need to run `!
+Install.bat`, this will install osu-dreamer and all of its dependencies.
 Optionally you can install tensorboard and mathplotlib to view training statistics.

 Now you're ready to begin training your own model!
 Here is a list of all the scripts and their functionality